CactuseSecurity/firewall-orchestrator/documentation/installer/basic-installation.md

 Simply navigate to <https://localhost/> and login with user 'admin' and the UI admin password.

 The api hasura admin secret can be used to access the API at <https://localhost:9443/>.

+If using the python venv method, you may now exit venv with:

+        deactivate